grace-ac/sr320.github.io/_posts/2019-09-27-oysterseed-new-analyses.md

 ## Things I did today:
 ### Starting to address "Results" for describing sig. diff. abundant proteins relative to proteome

-I took the Uniprot IDs (Uniprot ACCESSION) from [Cgseed-protcomp-annotation-name.sorted](https://raw.githubusercontent.com/grace-ac/paper-pacific.oyster-larvae/master/analyses/Cgseed-protcomp-annotation-name.sorted) (Uniprot IDs for the 2,808 sig. diff. abundant proteins) and put that into DAVID as the gene list.
+I took the Uniprot IDs (Uniprot ACCESSION) from [Cgseed-protcomp-annotation-name.sorted](https://raw.githubusercontent.com/grace-ac/paper-pacific.oyster-larvae/master/analyses/Cgseed-protcomp-annotation-name.sorted) (Uniprot IDs for the 2,808 detected proteins) and put that into DAVID as the gene list.

 I took the Uniprot IDs (Uniprot ACCESSION) from [0327-cgseedblast-sprot.tab](https://raw.githubusercontent.com/grace-ac/paper-pacific.oyster-larvae/master/analyses/0327-cgseedblast-sprot.tab) (Blast that Steven did with proteome and uniprot database), and put those as the background in DAVID.